Mansvini/ai-db-query-db-setup/README.md

       GRANT ALL PRIVILEGES ON DATABASE mydatabase TO myuser;
       \q
       ```

+      OR
+      Follow the instructions to create a database for your installer.

    c. **Update the `.env` file with your PostgreSQL database credentials:**
       ```ini